Ubol Ratana: Film career

 Ubol Ratana acted in the Thai movie Where The Miracle Happens (Neung Jai Diaokan) (หนึ่งใจ..เดียวกัน), released on 7 August 2008 (in this film she also participated as a screenwriter).
 She plays a "lonely-at-the-top" CEO who begins a life of philanthropy after the death of her only daughter.

 In 2010, she appeared in the action film My Best Bodyguard (มายเบสท์บอดี้การ์ด), released on 21 October 2010.
 In 2012, she appeared in the romantic film Together (Wan Tee Rak) (ร่วมกัน), released on 20 December 2012.

-Political career
+Attempted candidacy for Prime Minister

 In 2019, it was announced Ubol Ratana would run as the prime ministerial candidate for the Thaksin-affiliated Thai Raksa Chart Party in the 2019 general election, called an "astonishing" move without precedent, as the royal family has never been directly involved in electoral politics.
-Her candidacy was quickly quashed by her brother, King Rama X, on the grounds that members of the royal family may not overtly participate in politics.
+Her candidacy was quickly denounced by her brother, King Rama X, on the grounds that members of the royal family may not overtly participate in politics.
 After his statement, the Thai Raksa Chart Party withdrew their support for her run.
-The Election Commission, citing the king's statement, disqualified her.
+The Election Commission, citing the king's statement, disqualified her, while the Thai Raksa Chart Party was dissolved by the Constitutional Court on the request of the Electoral Commission for attempting to bring a member of the royal family into politics; its leaders were banned from active politics for a decade.